 Individuals with disabilities wishing to request an accommodation must contact the ADA Compliance Coordinator.
 A disclosure of a disability or a request for accommodation made to any staff, faculty, or personnel other than the ADA Compliance Coordinator will not be treated as a request for an accommodation.
 However, if a student discloses a disability to such an individual, he or she is required to direct the student to the ADA Compliance Coordinator.
-Upon request, the ADA Compliance Coordinator (or his/her trained designee) will provide a student or applicant with a Request for Accommodations form, which is also available on Ogle's website at: ogleschool.edu/compliance/Request-for-accommodations-form.
+Upon request, the ADA Compliance Coordinator (or their trained designee) will direct the student to the Disability Accommodations Inquiry form to begin the process.
+Students may also visit Ogle School's website at: ogleschool.edu/compliance/Request-for-accommodations-form to learn more about policy and procedure.
 To help ensure timely consideration and implementation, individuals making a request for an accommodation are asked to contact the ADA Compliance Coordinator and/or submit Request for Accommodations form at least two weeks prior to when the accommodation is needed.